Saquon Barkley Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Season Stats

-- The Giants have thrown the football in 60.9% of their plays from scrimmage this year while running the ball 39.1% of the time.
-This offensive attack ranks 30th in the NFL in points scored.
+- The Giants, who rank 30th in the NFL in points scored, have dropped back to pass 60.9% of the time while running the ball 39.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Barkley's matchup with the Bears.